 The West Coast

 The rise of the conservation moment saw a shift with the controversial Gordon and Franklin Dam Blockade in the 1980s.
-This led to establishing the Tasmanian Wilderness World Heritage Area much of which you can visit, and explore today.
+This led to the establishment of the Tasmanian Wilderness World Heritage Area much of which you can visit, and explore today.

 Images: Ocean Beach and The Franklin River Nature Trail